William Paul (bishop)

-William Paul (baptised 14 October 1599 – 24 August 1665) was an English royal chaplain and bishop of Oxford.
+William Paul (bapt.
+14 October 1599 – 24 August 1665) was an English royal chaplain and bishop of Oxford.

 Life

 He was baptised at St. Leonard's, Eastcheap, on 14 October 1599, a younger son (one of sixteen children) of William Paul, a butcher of Eastcheap, London.
 He went to Oxford in 1614, and matriculated 15 November 1616 at All Souls' College.
 He became a fellow of All Souls' in 1618, graduated B.A.
 9 June 1618, M.A.
 1 June 1621, B.D.
 13 March 1629, and D.D.
 10 March 1632.

 After taking holy orders he was a frequent preacher in Oxford and was rector of a mediety of Patshall, Staffordshire, from 7 February 1626 till 1628.
 In 1632 or 1633 he became rector of Baldwin-Brightwell, Oxfordshire, and about that time was also made chaplain to Charles I of England, and canon-residentiary of Chichester, holding the prebend of Seaford.
 After the outbreak of the First English Civil War the House of Lords resolved (5 October 1642) that he should be allowed to attend the king as chaplain in ordinary.

 When the war ended he lost his prebend of Chichester as a delinquent, but he was discharged by the committee for sequestrations; under the Commonwealth he lent out money.
 After the Restoration he again became royal chaplain, and recovered his Seaford prebend and his Oxford livings.
 He became vicar of Amport, Hampshire, in 1662.
 He was Dean of Lichfield from 26 January 1661, and took part in the election of John Hacket as bishop.

 In 1663 he became bishop of Oxford.
 Gilbert Sheldon and the king expected that Paul would devote his wealth to rebuilding the bishop's palace at Cuddesden, but nothing was done before he died at Chinnor on 24 August 1665.
 He was buried at Baldwin-Brightwell, where a monument, with a long inscription, was erected.